NONLINEAR READING GUIDE: click on ANY (numbered paragraph)

 FIRST-PERSON CANDID Havana travelogue: a difficult arrival [1-12]

 1. Getting to Havana from the US.
 Not easy.
-I’m going to Cuba for THATcamp Caribe 2013, a “Digital Humanities” gathering styled as an “unconference”.
+I’m going to Cuba for THATcamp Caribe 2018, a “Digital Humanities” gathering styled as an “unconference”.
 It took four airport bustles to make it to Havana: Logan (Boston) to Atlanta, Atlanta to Cancun, Cancun to Havana.
 All thanks to the Cold War, which continues to thrive in the relatively tiny distance between Miami and Havana.
 As do borders.
 So much for literary academics’ cute notion of “borderless worlds” and “deterritorialisation”!
 The trip was plain sailing until Havana.
+Luckily I was able to read an amazing post which gave me Cuba travel tips and advice, which allowed me to be prepared and enjoy the trip even more.
 Cancun was like a big airport party, gay and brash, the cliché about Mexico suddenly harshly alive (such clichés are popular and good for business).
 Loud as in Mexico-loud.
 Fat loud.
 Cancun appeared after a series of geography shifts down America and into the Americas, starting with a 4am launch from a budget Boston airport hotel; Bokkie was not impressed with this low-class area of Boston called Revere, right at the end of the Blue Line, a few minutes from a stop called Wonderland.
 Ugly commercial district.
 Revere, Boston, nonetheless launched me onto a 6am flight to Atlanta and a nice-enough layover at the Hartsfield–Jackson Atlanta International Airport, mainly Facebooking from a generic airport breakfast spot; (but it had wireless, a luxury I was still taking for granted!); then the carnival feeling of Cancun, with a Mojito at a garish airport restaurant-bar, along with quesadillas and a Corona to match, before discovering I needed a bus to Terminal 2, where I found the singing-waiters pub right on the departure terminal; not a restful airport; and then, finally, the zero-legroom flight to Havana on a spick ’n span Cubana de Aviación Airbus A319.

 2. This is where the fun starts.
 The Aeropuerto Internacional José Martí (named after one of Cuba’s most revered poets and statesmen-philosophers) is as can be expected for a city whose economy has been blockaded for 50 years by the US (Cuba’s main economic ally before Castro’s revolution): it is severely discoloured, time-warped in grimy sepia; there is a sense of exhaustion everywhere.
 Material objects seem to be sagging, breaking, or leaking.
 I realize later, when I see the fifties cars (Buicks, Peugeots, Chevrolets, Fords) that modernity in Havana substantially (although not entirely) froze at roughly the 1960 notch, when relations with the US went deep south.
 The airport feels familiar, though, like several I have seen before in places like Zambia, Rwanda and Tanzania.
 It’s 4.30pm and I am met by Yasmín (Yasmín S. Portales Machado, feminist and Marxist activist) and Luis (Luis Rondón Paz, writer and humanities activist), who – thinking that I might be exhausted after what they surmise is a 30-hour flight from South Africa – clearly have a problem: they ask me rhetorically whether I am “very tired”, explaining in their graciously broken English (shame on me for not having Spanish!) that they have another three passengers arriving at about 9pm (time is an elastic concept in Havana, I realize later, a lot later), and I quickly see that they are hoping I won’t be too “tired”, because the logistics are such that it is not easy or feasible to go back into Havana just for my sake, drop me off, and come back again for the other passengers.
 Later, I understand that in Havana, one has to change one’s preconceptions about the ubiquity of “modern convenience” in the form of taken-for-granted modes of quick and comfy transportation; also, about levels of minimal prosperity among the intelligentsia.
 The intellectuals are as dirt-poor as most other people in Havana.
 Havana is poor, period.
 The two currencies tell the story: a Peso Cubano Convertible (CUC) for visitors, 25 to one Peso Cubano; and a Peso Cubano for ordinary Cubans, one-twenty-fifth of the value: cheap as hell.
 If you’re Cuban and speak Spanish, you get the cheap price for food and drinks.
 If not, you pay in CUC’s, although hotels often deal only in CUC’s.
 The dual-currency paying system seems right, somehow, given the roughly 25-to-one ratio of wealth between insiders and outsiders.
 Despite exceptions, I have never before seen such apparent uniformity of genteel poverty anywhere in the world: it’s in the streets, the buildings, the shops, the fittings, the vehicles, the commodities, everything.
 Not so much a case of devastation or destitution, just very worn goods.
 And lots of worn expressions, despite the equal abundance of good spirits.